 - In a skillet, over medium heat, melt 2 tablespoons of the butter.
 Add the jalapeño and scallions.
 Cook for 3 minutes.
-Add the corn, cream of chicken soup, and 3/4 c. milk.
+Add the corn and cream of chicken soup, and 3/4 cup of milk.
 Increase heat to medium-high and cook for 4 minutes.

 - Turn off heat.
 Stir in the cream, 1 teaspoon of the salt, and the pepper.
 Pour into a buttered 9-by-13-inch baking dish.

 - In a large bowl, combine the flour, baking powder, and the remaining salt.
 Using 2 knives or your fingertips, add the remaining butter, cut into small pieces.
 Mix until it resembles crumbs.
-Stir in the thyme and remaining milk.
+Stir in the thyme and 1 cup of milk.
 Drop heaping spoonfuls of the batter on top of the corn mixture.
 Bake for about 50 minutes.
 Garnish with fresh thyme, if desired.